John Carlson (ice hockey): Finding success and winning the Stanley Cup (2013–2019)

 Over the 2016 off-season, Carlson was selected to compete for Team USA at the 2016 World Cup of Hockey.
 Upon starting the 2016–17 season without a goal, it was revealed that he had suffered an injury during the tournament.
 As Alzner was finding success with Matt Niskanen, the Capitals coaching staff paired Carlson with Dmitry Orlov.
 However, after reuniting Carlson with Alzner on December 5, the Capitals went on a lengthy winning streak.
 Carlson suffered his second injury in two seasons during a game against the Flyers on January 16.
 He missed six games to recover before returning to the Capitals lineup on January 31 against the New York Islanders.
 On February 8, Carlson tallied his 196th NHL point, an assist, to help the Capitals shutout the Carolina Hurricanes.
 His assist lifted him over Sylvain Côté for sole possession of seventh place on the franchise's all-time list for assists by a defenseman.
 Carlson finished the regular season three games early after suffering a second injury on April 2.
-Despite this, he finished with nine goals and 28 assists while averaging a team-high 22:43 minutes of ice time per game as the Capitals clinched a second consecutive Presidents' Trophy and third altogether.
+Despite this, he finished with nine goals and 28 assists while averaging a team-high 22:43 minutes of ice time per game as the Capitals clinched a second consecutive Presidents' Trophy and third overall.

-As the Capitals lost three defensemen during the 2017 offseason, and veteran right-handed defenceman Matt Niskanen suffered an early season injury, more responsibility was expected of Carlson in the 2017–18 season.
-In Niskanen's absence, Carlson saw increased playing time alongside rookie Christian Djoos and routinely led the league in ice time.
-Despite this, Carlson went goalless through the first month of the season before breaking the streak on November 6 against the Arizona Coyotes.
-He played in all 82 games during the regular season, and his success helped push the Capitals to the 2018 playoffs as the Metropolitan Division champions and second seed in the East.
-At the conclusion of the regular season, Carlson tied St. Louis Blues defenseman Alex Pietrangelo for third place in goals by league defensemen.
-He also became the first Capitals defenseman since Mike Green in 2009–10 to score 60 points in a season.
-Carlson's 2017–18 campaign ended with a Stanley Cup victory as the Capitals defeated the Columbus Blue Jackets, Pittsburgh Penguins and top-seeded Tampa Bay Lightning in the first three rounds before defeating the Vegas Golden Knights in the Stanley Cup Finals in five games and a fifth-place finish in Norris Trophy voting.
-After winning the Stanley Cup, Carlson signed an eight-year, $64 million contract extension with the Capitals.